vwkd/science-physics/src/quantum mechanics/quantum field theory/index.md

-fields can interact with each other force is just another field universe is harmoneous dance of the fields that interact with each other
+fields can interact with each other force is just another field universe is harmoneous dance of the fields that interact with each other solves spooky action at a distance that forces are in classical mechanics

 Standard Model
 12 fields that give rise to matter